 The Multinational Corporation - Gerd Schienstock, International Sociology, Vol.

-research on multinational corporations (MNCs) was dominated by a very critical assessment.
+multinational corporations was dominated by critical assessment.
+But recently social

-But recently social scientists seem to have changed their view of the multinational
+scientists seem to have changed their view of the multinational corporation.
+Three aspects

-deals with three aspects of multinational corporations: forms of governance,
+of multinational corporations are discussed: forms of governance, organisational